elomasney/Spill-the-Beau-Tea/TESTING.md

 - I checked that this review had been deleted from the Mongodb database and it had.
 - This test was successful.

+**_'Back to Product' button functionality(registered users and guest users)_**

+_Check that the 'Back to Product' button redirects the user back to the product info page._
+- I ran a test by signing in as a registered user and a guest user and clicking on the back to product button from the reviews page.
+- I was redirected back to the product info page as expected.
+- This test was successful.

+**_'Back to Profile' button functionality(Admin only)_**

+_Check that the 'Back to Profile' button redirects the user back to the Admin profile page._
+- I ran a test by signing in as Admin and navigating to the all reviews page and clicking the 'Back to Profile' button.
+- I was redirected back to the Admin profile page as expected.
+- This test was successful.

 #### **Profile Page**
 **_Favourites Accordion responsiveness_**